ChopChop: a Programmable Framework for Semantically Constraining the Output of Language Models: Semantic Constrained Decoding as Realizability Checking

-To abstract over the choice of the decoding strategy, we introduce an opaque $\wl$ data structure that stores all currently viable prefixes produced by the llm (with their probabilities).
-In each iteration, the algorithm dequeues a prefix $\omega$ from the worklist and iterates through its possible continuations $\omega\tau$.
-The realizability check against $\constraint$ in line~7 is what makes this decoding procedure constrained: continuations that fails the check are simply discarded.
-If $\omega\tau$ is instead realizable, we check if it is in fact a whole program, in which case we return it.
-Otherwise we enqueue it according to its probability given by the model.
+To abstract over the choice of the decoding strategy, \Cref{fig:decoding} uses an opaque $\wl$ data structure that stores all generated token sequences whose proper prefixes are completable, along with the sequences' generation probabilities.
+In each iteration, the algorithm dequeues a sequence $\omega$ from the worklist.
+(Note that for sampling-based techniques dequeuing may be a probabilistic operation.)
+If $\omega$ is $\endtok$-terminated, we return $\omega[:-1]$ if $\omega[:-1]$ satisfies $\stringConstraint$ and discard $\omega$ otherwise (lines 6-7).
+If $\omega$ is not $\endtok$-terminated, we check whether any completion of $\omega$ can satisfy $\stringConstraint$ (line 8).
+If yes, we enqueue the possible continuations $\omega\tau$ for later review (lines 9-10).
+If no, we discard $\omega$.

-Note that by varying the behavior of $\enqueue$ and $\dequeue$ this algorithm can encode various exploration strategies, such as greedy decoding with or without backtracking, beam search, etc, which are orthogonal to the contributions of this paper.
-For simplicity, lines~6--11 of \Cref{alg:constrained_decoding} iterate over all possible completions of $\omega$; of course, a more sophisticated implementation would do this more efficiently.
-Many constrained decoders perform a \emph{single} realizability check per $\omega$ that computes a mask over the token vocabulary; however, as was recently shown in~\citet{typespaper}, for more complex constraints, a more robust approach is to sample from $\llm(\omega,\cdot)$ without replacement until a realizable token is found.